|C.V. Starr East Asian Library|

 Conditions Governing Access

-This collection is located on site.
+This collection is located off-site.
 Collection is closed until processed.

 Conditions Governing Use